 Learn more about scholarship opportunities for the Class of 2025

 At the time of admission, students will be notified of their eligibility for merit-based scholarships.
-Awards generally range from $25,000 to $35,000, renewable annually.
+Awards generally range up to $35,000, renewable annually.

 All admitted National Honor Society and Cum Laude Society students who have an unweighted GPA of 3.0 or better receive at least $25,000 in an academic tuition award.